cardboard-iguana/cardboard-iguana.com/log/2022-03-27-itprotv-comptia-security-plus.md

 Some MDM solutions use their own encrypted document store and wrap application system calls for accessing this data.

-ExamCram recommends deriving encryption keys from a user password rather than storing them on device in order to guard against device rooting.
+Exam Cram recommends deriving encryption keys from a user password rather than storing them on device in order to guard against device rooting.

 ### Biometrics and Context-Aware Authentication

-ExamCram recommends combining biometrics with a device PIN.
+Exam Cram recommends combining biometrics with a device PIN.
 But I’ve never seen an iOS or Android device offer this option.

 “Context-aware authentication” in this case is just referring to using additional metadata about a user’s login to decide whether to allow or deny the action, or perhaps to request an additional form of authentication.
-ExamCram seems to explicitly link this with machine learning.
+Exam Cram seems to explicitly link this with machine learning.
 So, perhaps a bit more powerful than Google’s “Context-Aware Access”.

 * [Context-Aware Access overview](https://support.google.com/a/answer/9275380)